Anneyino/VueProject/worklog/Report.md

 ![should be a state.png](./images/state.png)

-The following picture the behind logic about how the entire State Management works:
+The following picture shows the behind logic about how the entire State Management works:

 ![should be a StateManagement2.png](./images/StateManagement2.png)